-Singaporeans can rejoice because they hold one of the world’s most powerful passports alongside Japan.
-This ranking is based on Q2 of The Henley Passport Index, and includes 199 different passports and 227 travel destinations.
+Singaporeans can rejoice because they hold one of the world’s most powerful passports again for 2023 – alongside South Korea.
+The ranking is based on The Henley Passport Index, and includes 199 different passports and 227 travel destinations.

 The passports are ranked using exclusive data from the International Air Transport Authority (IATA).
-Equally, they are based on how many countries their holders can travel to without a visa prior to arrival.
-Wonderfully, passport holders in both Singapore and Japan can travel to 192 countries without a prior visa.
-Hence why both tied for first place.
+It is based on how many countries their holders can travel to without a visa prior to arrival.
+Wonderfully, passport holders in both Singapore and South Korea can travel to 192 countries without a prior visa.
+Hence why both tied for second place.

-In second place, Germany and South Korea tied with access to 190 countries without a visa.
-Meanwhile, Spain, Italy, Finland and Luxembourg tied for third place, with access to 189 countries.
-According to the Index, Afghanistan ranks as the worst passport in the world, with access to just 26 countries.
+In first place, Japanese citizens have access to a record 193 destinations globally.
+As for third place, Germany and Spain tied with visa-free entry to 190 places.
+Meanwhile, Finland, Italy and Luxembourg took fourth place together, with access to 189 destinations without a visa.
+According to the Index, Afghanistan ranks as the world passport in the world, with access to just 27 countries visa-free.

-Indeed, the pandemic and war in Ukraine came into play for powerful passports ranking scores.
-For example, Ukrainian passports increased to 34th on the list.
-Meanwhile, Russian passports fell to 49th due to sanctions, travel restrictions and more.
+Indeed, COVID-19, travel restrictions and the war in Ukraine came into play for the powerful passports ranking scores for 2023.
+For example, Ukrainian passports increased to 36th on the list.
+While Russian passports fell to 49th in 2022 due to sanctions and other restrictions.

 SEE MORE: The Best Countries To Travel To In 2023 from Singapore